 As a scholar and teacher educator, I write for multiple audiences: scholars, teachers, and the public.
 The publications highlighted here demonstrate the breadth of my interests within education.
 If you're interested in knowing more about my scholarship's impact, see: http://scholar.google.com/citations?user=Uiv3pg8AAAAJ&hl=en&oi=ao and http://academic.research.microsoft.com/Author/34523715/margaret-smith-crocco

-Since coming to Michigan State University, I've completed two invited chapters for different handbooks: one chapter on teacher education and professional development in social studies (with Ellen Livingston) for the Handbook of Research on Social Studies (just released in Spring 2017) and the other chapter on "Gender and Sexuality in History Education" for the International Handbook of History Teaching and Learning (to be released in 2018).
+Since coming to Michigan State University, I've completed two invited chapters for different handbooks: one chapter on teacher education and professional development in social studies (with Ellen Livingston) for the Handbook of Research on Social Studies (2017) and the other chapter on "Gender and Sexuality in History Education" for the International Handbook of History Teaching and Learning (2018).
 I've also done a series of writing projects, published in places like Social Studies and the Young Learner and the Journal of Social Studies Research (with Mike Marino of The College of New Jersey) on using the new inquiry-oriented framework from NCSS in teaching local history and in teacher education courses with pre-service teachers.

-A number of other articles and chapters drive from other funded research projects, for example, Teaching The Levees and Understanding Fiscal Responsibility, led by Anand R. Marri and sponsored by the Peter G. Peterson Foundation.
+A number of other articles and chapters resulted from funded research and/or curriculum projects, for example, Teaching The Levees and Understanding Fiscal Responsibility, led by Anand R. Marri:

 - Social studies and sustainability: a global competency framework, with Marri & Chandler, in Schooling for sustainability in the United States and Canada, McKeown & Nolet, eds.